The History of GPS

 TEACHING IN A MUGGLE WORLD

 Explore the magic of teaching and learning with us!
 This course will examine the art and science of teaching through the lens of the Harry Potter book series.
 We can learn much about teaching from J.K.
 Rowling’s magical world.
 In this class, you will spend time volunteering in local schools and working with experienced “Muggle” classroom teachers who teach students with various learning needs.
-This course is for Education Majors.
+This course is open to all students, but is recommended for students majoring in Education.

 Linked course: LEAD 1000, Section 003